 No one who has had the misfortune of being incarcerated in the U.S. prison system can say that it was a cakewalk.
 But one thing John Kiriakou realized early on is that the very system that failed him is the same one that gave him training to survive better than most during his prison time.

 From his refusal to address prison wardens and guards as “Sir” to being able to discern the lies in almost all of the communications he engaged in with prison staff and officials, John’s training as a CIA counterterrorism operations officer gave him a perspective of strength.
 His career in the CIA was no lightweight experience and it served him well.

-As John says in the Epilogue of The Reluctant Spy,
+As John says in the Epilogue of his first book, The Reluctant Spy,

-What were improper and inappropriate manipulations of John Kiriakou, the Whistleblower, through maneuvers that were designed to break him, came an end result that only made him stronger.
-And now a powerful voice for change, a force for good, John Kiriakou shares his experience in prison from a perspective the Justice Department could not have imagined in his new book to be released May 3, 2017, Doing Time Like a Spy: How the CIA Taught Me to Survive and Thrive in Prison.
-You can pre-order this book published by Rare Bird Books.
+What were improper and inappropriate manipulations of John Kiriakou, the Whistleblower, through maneuvers that were designed to break him, only made him stronger.
+And now a voice for change, a force for good, John Kiriakou shares his experience in prison from a perspective that no one could have imagined.

 Doing Time Like a Spy is John’s account of how he used 20 life lessons the CIA taught him to “survive and thrive” in prison.
 It is a humorous, and still serious, account of day-to-day prison life, of the challenges all prisoners face, and of how John overcame the obstacles thrown in his path.

 Here’s what people are saying about Doing Time Like a Spy: